 - Michigan Prescribed Fire Council

 - Helping You Plant for Pollinators: technical assistance, funding, and more

 - Renovating your lawn

+After killing your grass and weeds using one of the previous methods, work with an expert or read guides to plant and maintain your flowering lawn.
 So many written guides and resources can help you get started and learn all of the steps.
-Remember to do your research and also work with an expert.
-Check out the resources for flowering pollinator lawns below:
+Check out the resources for flowering pollinator lawns below to get started.

 - Smart lawn alternatives to protect pollinators